-The MenB vaccine is recommended for babies aged 8 weeks, 16 weeks and 1 year as part of the NHS routine childhood vaccination programme.
+The MenB vaccine is recommended for babies aged 8 weeks, 16 weeks and 1 year as part of the NHS vaccination schedule.

 The MenB vaccine will protect your baby against infection by meningococcal group B bacteria, which are responsible for more than 90% of meningococcal infections in young children.

 The MenB vaccine used is called Bexsero.
 It's given as a single injection into your baby's thigh.

 England was the first country in the world to offer a national, routine, publicly funded MenB vaccination programme using the Bexsero vaccine.